-Orphaned wells have been abandoned by their original owners and the majority of these wells were drilled prior to the existence of a regulatory framework in New York.
-There are over 3,500 orphaned and inactive wells in the Department's records.
-The DEC's Oil and Gas Account (originally called the Oil and Gas Fund) is dedicated to the plugging of orphaned and abandoned oil and gas wells.
-The account receives $100 from every ECL 23 Permit to Drill issued by the DEC.
-At year-end 2013, this account held $105,591.
+Orphan wells are unplugged wells that have been abandoned by their original owners.
+Most of these wells were drilled prior to the existence of a regulatory framework in New York.
+There are over 3,500 orphan and abandoned wells in the Department's records.
+The DEC's Oil and Gas Account (originally called the Oil and Gas Fund) is dedicated to the plugging of orphan and abandoned oil and gas wells.
+The account receives $100 from every ECL Article 23 Permit to Drill issued by the DEC.
+At year-end 2014, this account held $106,566.

 The 2013-14 FY budget included $2 million for the plugging of abandoned oil and gas wells in the state.
-The much-needed allocation is part of the New York Works II program, and is referenced as the New York Works Well Plugging Initiative (NYWWPI).
-In 2013, two contracts were awarded under the NYWWPI for the plugging of nine abandoned gas wells in the City of Rome.
+The much-needed allocation is part of the New York Works II program, and is referenced as the New York Works Well Plugging Initiative (NYWWPI) - see below.
 The Division continued to inspect and evaluate well sites to support the development of additional well plugging projects.

 Additionally, DEC staff continued working with the U.S. Environmental Protection Agency (USEPA) and the U.S. Coast Guard to plug oil wells with federal funds from the Oil Pollution Act of 1990.
 As a direct result of DEC staff efforts, USEPA has undertaken several plugging projects in New York State.

-- Allegany County - 12 wells on the Adrian Oil Lease in the Town of Alma; and,
+- Allegany County - 20 wells on three leases (Road 106, South Branch, and Warfield) in the Town of Alma; and

-- Cattaraugus County - 14 wells on the Crooks Oil Lease in the Town of Carrollton
+- Cattaraugus County - 4 wells on the Polly Lease in the Town of Carrollton

 In conjunction with the well plugging efforts, the well sites were reclaimed.